Thursday, October 27th

 Leaving Rome – we arranged for a taxi to take us to the train station that is kind of on the edge of the city.
 We would be driving in Italy from this point forward and felt that starting on the edge of town would mean we wouldn’t have to deal with the craziness of Rome driving that much.
 We were wrong.

 I realized while walking from the train station to the rental car garage that it was going to be tricky to get back.
 The guy who took me to the car was kind of a greaseball who was immediately mad at me because I didn’t have some piece of paperwork the lady at the counter was supposed to have given me.
-Still, it was a bit portentous when he handed me the keys and gave me a hug as a parting goodbye.
+Still, it was a bit portentous when he handed me the keys and gave me a full-on, two-arm hug as a parting goodbye.
 Unfortunately his directions back to the train station were somewhat dubious, and I got lost.
 I had to drive around Rome for about 40 minutes in a gigantic Mercedes-Benz Vito, which is a 9-passenger van.
 We’ll call this thing The Beast from now on.

 Heidi opted to request the automatic transmission, a decision with which the lady at the rental car counter seemed to take exception.
 It was a good choice, though, because I often needed my right hand to wipe the terror sweat off my face.
 To say this was stressful is an understatement.
 I’m proud that I kept from panicking at any point and eventually made it back to pick up the family without getting into or causing any accidents.
 It was a trial-by-fire that I’m sure paid off later in the trip.